UCI-GDIM31/class-activities-ALEX-DKC/README.md

  Colliders were too big, so I resized them to match the objects. the cat is rolling, froze X and Z rotation on the rigidbodies to keep them stable.

+### W5
+1, what exactly does gameObject refer to? gameObject means the thing this script is attached to.
+Every script we write in Unity like Player, Enemy, CatW5 is a component that lives on a GameObject in our scene.

+ transform.Translate means £¿
+ move this object by some amount£¬move along the x, y, z axes

+2,
+varaible_moveSpeed is how fast the deer moves
+Methods: Update() is a Unity method that runs every frame it move the deer forward every frame by using transform.Translate(Vector3.forward * _moveSpeed * Time.deltaTime)

 ## Open-Source Assets
 ### W1